 Well, now that might be of interest to women.
 Or at least it’s interesting to one woman – his wife the supermodel Gisele Bundchen.

-And, finally, what if we drew the inevitable connection to the infamous “Deflategate” – the controversy that, albeit delayed, ultimately led to Tom Brady’s 4-game suspension from the NFL this year?
+And, finally, what if we drew the inevitable connection to the infamous “Deflategate” – the controversy that, albeit delayed, ultimately led to Tom Brady’s 4-game suspension from the NFL in 2016?

 Now we’ve got this little-loved Lean Six Sigma technique tied to a modern football scandal that just won’t die.